philsmd/smsuwifi/README.md

 - Wave Shield for Arduino (w/ SD Card holder)

 # Installation and First Steps
-* Copy ard-parse-board in your local bin folder and make it executable (you get the perl script from the link above)
+* Copy ard-parse-board to your local bin folder and make it executable (you get the perl script from the link above)

     cp ard-parse-board /usr/local/bin/
     sudo chmod +x /usr/local/bin/ard-parse-board